 Electricity distribution businesses must provide the commission with the 'STPIS - GSL' data that is provided to the Australian Energy Regulator (AER) pursuant to the AER Final Annual Reporting Regulatory Information Notice for distribution network service providers data (such data being that specified in the AER annual reporting data template for distribution network service providers, worksheet 6.9).
-This data must be provided to the commission on an annual basis, following completion of a financial year by 31 October of that year.
-This obligation commences at the end of the 2021-22 financial year.
+This data must be provided to the commission on an annual basis, following completion of a calendar year by 30 April of that year.
+This obligation commences at the end of the 2021 calendar year.

 Ref.
 Indicators Distributors are required to report the following data GSL01 Distributor name The name of the distributor.
-GSL02 Financial year The financial year of the reporting period (e.g. 2021-22).
+GSL02 Year The calendar year of the reporting period (e.g. 2021).
 GSL03 GSL category This field is pre-defined with the applicable guaranteed service level categories (appointments, connections, reliability of supply and streetlights).
 GSL04 GSL measures This field is pre-defined with the specific guaranteed service levels measures for each category.
 GSL05 GSL value The total number of guaranteed service level payments made for each measure in the financial year.
 GLS06 GSL amount The total dollar amount of guaranteed service level payments made for each measure in the financial year.